 Requirements to be a thesis supervisor:

--To be able to assure a continuity in the contractual relationship that allows the correct and complete development of the doctoral thesis
+- Ensure contractual continuity that allows for the proper and complete development of the doctoral thesis.

-- Please, ask your future thesis supervisor to complete this form in order to collect this personal and research data.
+- Ask your future thesis supervisor to complete this form to collect their personal and research details.

-- Once filled, he/she will receive a copy of the responses via email.
-Ask him/her to keep a copy of these answers in a pdf document so you can upload during the registration process.
+- Once completed, they will receive a copy of the responses by email.
+Ask them to save it as a PDF document, as you will need to upload it during the registration process.

-- Research project (Short description of the future project that will be developed to specify the field of research).
+- Research project: Brief description of the future project to be carried out in order to identify the research line.

 ADMISSION CRITERIA